pirsch-analytics/docs/docs/api-sdks/api.md

 ### Getting a Snippet

-This endpoint returns a snippet for a domain and type.
-The type can be either `page view` or `event`.
+This endpoint returns the snippet details for a domain and type.
+The type can be either `page view`, `event`, or `session`.

 `GET /api/v1/domain/snippet?domain_id=A5kgYzK14m&type=event`